 You can also transmit other requests and forms (like the T1135) at the same time using Transmit family or Transmit multiple.
 Learn how in the Transmit Family help topic and the Transmit Multiple help topic.

 - When a transmission succeeds, you will see the words Transmission successful in green text and green happy face.
-This symbol also shows in the Client Manager for returns that are successfully filed, and in the blue bar at the bottom of the window of any open tax return.
+This symbol also appears in the Client Manager for returns that are successfully filed, and in the blue bar at the bottom of the window of any open tax return.

 - Any messages returned from the CRA appear in this box.
 Click the more link to see the full message.

 - If the taxpayer opted to receive their notice of assessment through online mail or through Express NOA, an additional message appears.
 If applicable, click the link to sign into Express NOA and collect the notice of assessment.
 Learn more in the Express NOA help topic.

 - Click the Print the Client EFILE Receipt link to give a copy of this information to your client.

 - Click the EFILE Results link to view the worksheet which contains a full list of the results from all transmission attempts.